nats-io/nats.java/src/examples/java/io/nats/examples/README.md

 1. `NatsJsPub.java` - publish JetStream messages
 1. `NatsJsPubAsync.java` - publish JetStream messages asynchronously
-1. `NatsJsPubVsRegularPub.java` - publish JetStream messages versus regular publish to the same stream.
+1. `NatsJsPubVersusCorePub.java` - publish JetStream messages versus core publish to the same stream.
 1. `NatsJsPubWithOptionsUseCases` - publish JetStream with examples on using publish options
 1. `NatsJsPullSubBatchSize.java` - pull subscription example specifying batch size and manual handling
 1. `NatsJsPullSubBatchSizeUseCases.java` - pull subscription example specifying batch size with examples of manual handling various cases of available messages
-1. `NatsJsPullSubExpire.java` - pull subscription example specifying expiration and manual handling
+1. `NatsJsPullSubExpiresIn.java` - pull subscription example specifying expiration and manual handling
-1. `NatsJsPullSubExpireUseCases.java` - pull subscription example specifying expiration with examples of manual handling various cases of available messages
+1. `NatsJsPullSubExpiresInUseCases.java` - pull subscription example specifying expiration with examples of manual handling various cases of available messages
 1. `NatsJsPullSubFetch.java` - pull subscription example using fetch list macro function
 1. `NatsJsPullSubFetchUseCases.java` - pull subscription example using fetch list macro function with examples of various cases of available messages
 1. `NatsJsPullSubIterate.java` - pull subscription example using iterate macro function
 1. `NatsJsPullSubIterateUseCases.java` - pull subscription example using iterate macro function with examples of various cases of available messages
-1. `NatsJsPullSubMultiple.java` - multiple pull subscriptions using the same durable consumer work like a sharing queue
 1. `NatsJsPullSubNoWaitUseCases.java` - pull subscription example specifying no wait with examples of manual handling various cases of available messages
+1. `NatsJsPushSubBasicAsync.java` - push subscribing to read messages asynchronously and manually acknowledge messages.
-1. `NatsJsPushSub.java` - push subscribing to read messages synchronously and manually acknowledges messages.
+1. `NatsJsPushSubBasicSync.java` - push subscribing to read messages synchronously and manually acknowledges messages.
+1. `NatsJsPushSubBindDurable.java` - push subscribing with the bind options
 1. `NatsJsPushSubDeliverSubject.java` - push subscribing with a deliver subject and how the subject can be read as a regular Nats Message
-1. `NatsJsPushSubQueueDeliverSubject.java` - push subscribing to read messages in a load balance queue using a deliver subject with ephemeral consumers.
+1. `NatsJsPushSubFilterSubject.java` - push subscribing with a filter on the subjects.
+1. `NatsJsPushSubFlowControl.java` -
+1. `NatsJsPushSubHeartbeat.java` -
 1. `NatsJsPushSubQueueDurable.java` - push subscribing to read messages in a load balance queue using a durable consumer.
-1. `NatsJsPushSubWithHandler.java` - push subscribing to read messages asynchronously and manually acknowledge messages.

 ### JetStream Management / Admin Examples
 1. `NatsJsManageConsumers.java` - demonstrate the management of consumers
 1. `NatsJsManageStreams.java` - demonstrate the management of streams
+1. `NatsJsMirrorSubUseCases.java` -
 1. `NatsJsPrefix.java` - demonstrate connecting on an account that uses a custom prefix

+### Key Value / Object Store
+1. `NatsKeyValueFull.java` -

 ### Other examples
 1. `autobench` - benchmarks the current system/setup in several scenarios